What distinguishes the Boston College Graduate School of Social Work? Watch video »

 Two GSSW centers, the National Resource Center for Participant-Directed Services, led by GSSW faculty Kevin Mahoney, and the Sloan Center on Aging and Work, led by GSSW faculty Marcie Pitt-Catsouphes, are part of the Boston College Institute on Aging, directed by GSSW faculty James Lubben.
 Drs.
 Mahoney, Pitt-Catsouphes, and Lubben have been awarded multi-million dollars grants over the past years from private foundations and federal offices.
 The resources have been used to foster cutting-edge research and scholarship, sponsor MSW and PhD students, and disseminate evidence that informs public policy.

 Boston College was one of the first two universities to be designated as a Hartford Center of Excellence in Geriatric Social Work.
 The Hartford Center of Excellence, led by GSSW faculty James Lubben, is committed to training future generations of social work practitioners and faculty, building bridges between academia and practitioners within the field, and providing leadership to utilize new research in shaping policy and practice.

-To facilitate learning and research, the GSSW is fortunate to be one of only a dozen schools of social work in the U.S. and the only one in New England to maintain its own Social Work Library.
+To facilitate learning and research, the GSSW is fortunate to be one of only 10 schools of social work in the U.S. and the only one in New England to maintain its own Social Work Library.

 As a community we embrace diversity as a challenge and opportunity.
 Being aware of diversity means understanding the roots and consequences of the various forms of oppression, discrimination, and exclusion.